open-aac/openaac.org/cpp.md

 <a href="/assets/cppv1.pdf"><img src='https://d18vdu4p71yql0.cloudfront.net/libraries/noun-project/Download-595be86518.svg' style='width: 100px; float: left;'/></a>
 Try it for yourself!
 The CPP is <b>free to use and share</b> so please distribute it to those who could benefit!
+The CPP is available as a
+<a href="/assets/cppv1.pdf">downloadable
-The CPP is available as a downloadable pdf (128Kb) but can also be added to any online assessment tools as long as you provide proper attribution.
+pdf (128Kb)</a> but can also be added to any online assessment tools as long as you provide proper attribution.
 <div style='clear: left; margin-bottom: 20px;'></div>